-- a.
-Service, storage, maintenance or trash collection areas should be located out of the view from the public right of way, or significantly screened through landscaping or architectural features. - b.
+- b.
 Delivery areas should be located in the rear of the building whenever possible. - c.
 Service, storage and trash collection areas are not allowed in the setback areas. - d.
 Delivery, service, storage, maintenance and utilities should be located in a way that does not interfere with pedestrian circulation. - e.
-These areas should be marked with directional signage when appropriate.

-f.
-Delivery, storage and trash collection areas should be hard surface, minimizing the dispersal of dust.
+These areas should be marked with directional signage when appropriate. - glare, spillover or other forms of light pollution f.
+Delivery, storage and trash collection areas directed at adjacent properties are prohibited.